NEC's initiatives and achievements.

 Providing cyber attack defense training for ASEAN countries to develop security personnel.

 NEC has been providing cyber attack defense training for officials from governmental institutions responsible for cyber security in six members of the Association of Southeast Asian Nations (ASEAN) (Cambodia, Indonesia, Laos, Myanmar, the Philippines and Vietnam).
 This defense training aims to improve incident response to targeted cyber attacks on ASEAN countries.
 Training sessions feature lectures on the latest threats and security measures, as well as drills similar to the Cyber Defense Exercise with Recurrence (CYDER), which are practical cyber attack defense drills.

 Also NEC contributes by providing CYDER for officials from government related institutes in Thailand and Malaysia.

 NEC has established a JAIST endowed lecture series to train cyber security engineers.

-In 2015, NEC provided an endowment to the Japan Advanced Institute of Science and Technology for a course entitled "Cyber Range Organization and Design" to enable advanced research into cyber security, and to develop personnel.
+From 2015, NEC has been providing an endowment to the Japan Advanced Institute of Science and Technology for a course entitled "Cyber Range Organization and Design" to enable advanced research into cyber security, and to develop personnel.
 Course participants research and develop cyber ranges (cyberspace training areas), and use them to design and develop education programs.
 The education programs that are developed are made available to other universities and institutions of higher learning.